-A technology entrepreneur who recently became a VC, Antonio started and sold his latest company to HP where he became CTO of the consumer imaging and printing devision.
+A technology entrepreneur who recently became a VC, Antonio started and sold his latest company to HP where he became CTO of the consumer imaging and printing division.
 As an investor, Antonio co-lead the Series A in Oculus VR and was the very first investor in MakerBot.

 Ash MunshiBoard Member

-A seasoned executive in the Silcon Valley tech industry, Ash has held executive positions at a number of industry giants such as Oracle, SGI, Applied Materials, MSC Software and Yahoo where he was the CTO.
+A seasoned executive in the Silicon Valley tech industry, Ash has held executive positions at a number of industry giants such as Oracle, SGI, Applied Materials, MSC Software and Yahoo where he was the CTO.

 As a mechanical engineering professor at UPenn, Mark is part of the famous GRASP robotics group and the head of the Modlab research group.
-Among his claims to fame, he was named as a Innovator Under 35 by the MIT Technology Review for his work at Xerox Parc, and is well known for his work in modular robotics and other novel robotic platforms.
+Among his claims to fame, he was named Innovator Under 35 by the MIT Technology Review for his work at Xerox Parc, and is well known for his work in modular robotics and other novel robotic platforms.